 Tell us about your career to date

-This is my third year at Sompting Abbotts.
+This is my fourth year at Sompting Abbotts.
 I started teaching in 2001 working in Newham, East London, and have taught all year groups from Year 6 to Nursery.
 I spent four years in London as an Advanced Skills Teacher with a Primary Science focus, providing training support for Science teaching to schools within the Borough.
 Since having my children, I have turned to part-time roles to allow me to balance my home and professional life, and have taught for a year at St. Luke's Infants (Brighton) where I was RS Co-ordinator.
 I then worked at a Funland Pre-School and did my EYQTS there while bringing my teaching knowledge to the curriculum there.

 Before becoming at teacher I worked at American Express using my languages, but took part in the community project of reading with children in local schools.
 It was then that I decided to become a teacher, so I did my PGCE in Oxford and then moved to London to teach until the birth of my first son.
 I then moved Hove and became part-time.

 What do you enjoy about being a teacher at Sompting Abbotts?